meltingcore/uci-tests/README.md

-# uci-tests
+# UCI Tests

-Contains sample code to be tested via the UCI action
+Sample code to be tested via the UCI action.

+Currently contains python and terraform code.